 Visit the picturesque village of the Blue Mountains: Leura.
 Take a stroll along the shopping street past cafes, restaurants, crafts shops, bookstores, art galleries, and even a small farmer’s market.
 Sneak through the small alley that leads to the candy store.
 This place is every child’s dream!

-It’s hard to say which ones are the best as each lookout offers a different perspective on the beautiful Blue Mountains.
-Best stop at every one of them.
-Depending on the time of day, the landscapes look different.
-The blue of the mist can quickly turn into a dramatic-looking cloud and a stunning panorama.
+It’s hard to say which lookout is the best, as each one offers a different view of these beautiful Blue Mountains so don’t hesitate to stop when you come across a lookout along your way.
+Moreover, lookouts are often the starting points for many hikes or walks.
+The scenery is different depending on the time of day and the weather.
+The blue mist can quickly turn into a dramatic-looking cloud and a stunning panorama.
 In addition, most of the lookouts are the starting points of hiking trails.

 Here is our selection of the best lookouts:

 - Evans Lookout: Perfect for the end of the day.
 It’s behind Katoomba.

 - Govetts Leap Lookout: You get a scenic view of the Blue Mountains plateau.
 It’s the perfect place to see the contrast between the blue of the mist and the eucalyptus green.
 From there, you can choose between a couple of hiking trails.

 - Sublime Point Lookout: This one lives up to its name offering a sublime view.
 Have a picnic and relax for a while.

 There is certainly no lack of hiking trails in the Blue Mountains national park.
 Find a complete list of all routes here.
 There is something for everyone, no matter what level.
 From the 45-minute Three Sisters Walk to the three-day Six Foot Track, there’s plenty to choose from.